-If your Keyfactor Command server is using a publicly rooted certificate, you can press Enter here.
-If the certificate on the Keyfactor Command server was internally generated, you will need to enter the full path and file name of the file containing the root certificate for the certificate authority that issued the certificate.
-See Configure Certificate Root Trust for the Java Agent on page 62.
-This question will not appear if you answered no to the question about using SSL.
+If your Keyfactor Command server is using a publicly rooted certificate, the server most likely already trusts the certificate issuer, and you can press Enter here.

+If the certificate on the Keyfactor Command server was internally generated, you will need to enter the full path and file name pointing to a file on the local server containing the PEM-encoded root certificate for the certificate authority chain that issued the certificate (see Configure Certificate Root Trust for the Java Agent on page 68).

 The root certificate will be saved in a Java keystore file called trust.jks located in the Java agent's install directory (C:\Program Files\Keyfactor\Keyfactor Java Agent by default).
-The default keystore password is "changeit".
+The default keystore password is changeit.
 Please contact Keyfactor technical support for assistance in changing the default password, if desired.